orbingol/rw3dm/README.md

 * Visual Studio 2017 is required to compile OpenNURBS
 * Please install C++ support on Visual Studio as it is not installed by default
-* Choose **Release** as the build configuration inside Visual Studio before you compile the module
+* Choose **Release** as the build configuration inside Visual Studio before you compile the package

 #### For Linux